Dynamite: South Africa

 For several decades beginning in the 1940s, the largest producer of dynamite in the world was the Union of South Africa.
-There the De Beers company established a factory in 1902 at Somerset West.
+There, the De Beers company established a factory in 1902 at Somerset West.
 The explosives factory was later operated by AECI (African Explosives and Chemical Industries).
 The demand for the product came mainly from the country's vast gold mines, centered on the Witwatersrand.
-The factory at Somerset West was in operation in 1903 and by 1907 it was already producing 340,000 cases, 50 lb each, annually.
+The factory at Somerset West was in operation in 1903, and by 1907, it was already producing 340,000 cases, 50 lb each, annually.
 A rival factory at Modderfontein was producing another 200,000 cases per year.

 There were two large explosions at the Somerset West plant during the 1960s.
-Some workers died, but the loss of life was limited by the modular design of the factory and its earth works, and the planting of trees that directed the blasts upward.
+Some workers died, but the loss of life was limited by the modular design of the factory and its earthworks, and the planting of trees that directed the blasts upward.
 There were several other explosions at the Modderfontein factory.
 After 1985, pressure from trade unions forced AECI to phase out the production of dynamite.
 The factory then went on to produce ammonium nitrate emulsion-based explosives that are safer to manufacture and handle.